gene-git/wg_tool/README.rst

 The key fields to edit are:

  * Address
-   This is the internal wg cidr mask on the server IP address
+   This is the internal wg cidr mask on the server IP addresses (IPv4 and IPv6).
+   N.B.
+If you prefer user:profile get IPv6 then put it first in the list.

  * Hostname and ListenPort
    wg server hostname as seen from internet and port chosen